Clicker Training as Easy as 1-2-3

 Clicker training uses a popular learning tool called Reinforcement.
 When we reinforce something, we make it stronger.
 This is true regardless of what exactly we are reinforcing and it works in our own lives every day.

-When we are rewarded for a behavior, we will often repeat the behavior many times in the hope of another reward.
+When a dog is rewarded for a behavior, it will often repeat the behavior in the hope of another reward.

 Interestingly for people, reinforcement is often the reason for addictive behaviors.

 Imagine the cycle of using a gambling machine.
 We put the money in and press a button many times until it pays out.
 We may win back some of the money and be worse off in the end, yet we keep popping another coin in the machine, because next time we might win and win big.
-We eventually often lose out but have great fun anyway.
+Eventually we often lose out but have great fun anyway.

 When we use a clicker during dog training we can replace the pay-out with a click and treat.
 We can also replace the behavior of paying into the machine, with any behavior that we want to teach to the dog.